• Skip to primary navigation

 You’ve got all the ingredients.
 Now, it’s time to create a masterpiece!

-You’ll want to arrange your patio furniture around a focal point, which is something that’s the center of attention.
-Most people like using a coffee table, but it can be anything else, like a fire pit, grill area, pergola, fountain, or pond.
+You’ll want to arrange your outdoor furniture around a focal point, which is something that’s the center of attention.
+Most people like using a coffee table, but it can be anything else, like a fire pit, grill area, fountain, or pond.
+In larger spaces, structures like pergolas and shade canopies can even be made the attention getter.

 You can even get creative and arrange your pieces to highlight a mountain view in the distance!
 Just make sure that everyone can enjoy the same view from every position.